Realrio13/Catalogue/README.md

 npm run dev
 ```

-Project is also deployment ready.s
+Project is also deployment ready.